Trinovantes/trinovantes/README.md

 # Blog
+* `2024/07/31` <a href="https://www.stephenli.ca/docker-healthcheck-does-not-actually-do-anything-without-an-orchestrator" title="Docker HEALTHCHECK Does Not Actually Do Anything without an Orchestrator" target="_blank">Docker HEALTHCHECK Does Not Actually Do Anything without an Orchestrator</a>
 * `2024/03/30` <a href="https://www.stephenli.ca/optimal-honkai-star-rail-enemy-weakness-coverage" title="Optimal Honkai Star Rail Enemy Weakness Coverage" target="_blank">Optimal Honkai Star Rail Enemy Weakness Coverage</a>
 * `2023/10/31` <a href="https://www.stephenli.ca/how-much-do-whales-spend-in-honkai-impact" title="How Much Do Whales Spend in Honkai Impact?" target="_blank">How Much Do Whales Spend in Honkai Impact?</a>
 * `2022/11/01` <a href="https://www.stephenli.ca/tetris-in-webgl" title="Tetris in WebGL" target="_blank">Tetris in WebGL</a>